12 Common SaaS Procurement Mistakes and Ways to Avoid them

 Then there's the contrary issue: moving too slowly.
 You don't have weeks or months to complete an RFP process when your company needs a high-quality SaaS product to tackle an organizational problem.

-You must take action at the right pace to not frustrate the vendors, or they might close the door on you.
+Procurement mistakes happen when teams rush or stall to not frustrate the vendors, or they might close the door on you.

 Maintain the right balance while making crucial purchase decisions, keep the vendor in the loop, ask the right questions, and proceed with the purchase after thorough consideration.